 3.1 Employees who are injured in the line of duty or sustain an off-duty injury or illness may be given modified duty assignments when available, in accordance with their medical situation and as specified by the agency physician.
-Placement in modified duty

-- assignments will be based on the needs of the MDTA Police.
+Placement in modified duty assignments will be based on the needs of the MDTA

+Police.
 The employee's current shift and duty assignment will be taken into consideration whenever possible and practical.
-The modified duty assignment will be conducive to aiding the employee to return to full duty. - 3.2 Modified duty assignments will be coordinated through the Support Services Division, in conjunction with the State of Maryland contracted medical provider/physician.
-No employee will be placed on a modified duty assignment without such coordination. - 3.3 Personnel that claim an off-duty injury must report to the State of Maryland contracted medical provider/physician when ordered so that their duty status (continuation of sick leave, assignment of modified duty, or return to full duty) can be determined.
-The State of Maryland contracted medical provider/physician will evaluate the employee and the appropriate medical records to provide a recommendation to the Support Services Division. - 3.4 There are no situations in which modified duty is guaranteed. - 3.5 With the exceptions of court appearances and appointments with the State of Maryland contracted medical provider/physician, employees working in a modified duty status are not eligible to work overtime, unless specifically approved by the employee's commander.
+The modified duty assignment will be conducive to aiding the employee to return to full duty.

+- 3.2 Modified duty assignments will be coordinated through the Support Services Division, in conjunction with the MDTA Police physician.
+No employee will be placed on a modified duty assignment without such coordination. - 3.3 Personnel that claim an off-duty injury must report to the MDTA Police physician when ordered so that their duty status (continuation of sick leave, assignment of modified duty, or return to full duty) can be determined.
+The MDTA Police physician will evaluate the employee and the appropriate medical records to provide a recommendation to the Support Services Division. - 3.4 There are no situations in which modified duty is guaranteed. - 3.5 With the exceptions of court appearances and appointments with the MDTA Police physician, employees working in a modified duty status are not eligible to work overtime, unless specifically approved by the employee's commander.